Bicycle

 Finding Tom Seaver: July 2020 ride to Citifield

 The Bicycle Committee of the New York-North Jersey Chapter organizes rides which are typically at a leisurely pace of 10-12 m.p.h., and there are generally not a lot of steep hills on the routes.
 Our Chapter bike rides are (mostly) designed with plenty of stops for photos and bathroom breaks and snacks.
 They’re usually along protected bicycle lanes and dedicated bicycle paths and trails, although on almost every ride there will be times when we’ll need to share the road with cars and trucks; there’s just no avoiding it in our area.
+Our rides differ from those of other bicycle clubs in that participants will being their lunches and we’ll find a nice spot to have lunch

 Most of the time we’ll be riding on relatively flat roads, although on every trip there will at least be modest hills where you’ll be working hard and your heart will get pumping.
 The trip write-up will describe exactly what you can expect on the ride.
 Check AMC’s Activities Database for upcoming rides.